Tharun007-TK/kpnaturals-website/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

-This guide will walk you through setting up Supabase for product and review management in the KP Natural Oil Website.
+This guide will walk you through setting up Supabase for product and review management in the KP Naturals Website.

 ## Prerequisites